yvesduke/MaritanRobots/README.md

 # Martian Robot

-    This is an iOS app that displays a list of planets and their information.
-The app is written in Swift and uses Core Data for persistence and the MVVM architecture with the Repository pattern.
+This is a playground app built using Swift programming language. the app processes the movement of a Robot on the surface of mars according to the instructions provided from Earth
 ## Project Description

 This is a playground code with testcases that defines a robot struct to keep track of each robot's position on the grid, orientation and also keeps track